-Table 12 outlines the chemical parameters for which performance characteristics are specified.
-These specified performance characteristics are that the method of analysis used must, at a minimum, be capable of measuring concentrations equal to the parametric value with a trueness, precision and limit of detection specified.
-Whatever the sensitivity of the method of analysis used, the result must be expressed using at least the same number of decimals as for the parametric value listed in Table 11 above.
+Table 12 outlines the chemical and indicator parameters for which performance characteristics are specified.
+For the parameters set out in Table 12, the method of analysis used shall, as a minimum, be capable of measuring concentrations equal to the parametric value with a limit of quantification, as defined in point (2) of Article 2 of Commission Directive 2009/90/EC(1), of 30 % or less of the relevant parametric value and an uncertainty of measurement as specified in Table 12.
+The result shall be expressed using at least the same number of significant figures as for the parametric value listed in Table 11.
+The uncertainty of measurement laid down in Table 12 shall not be used as an additional tolerance to the parametric values set out in Table 12.